ShyAssassin/glfw-sys/README.md

 For normal applications, you only need to care about 2 features:
 1. `src-build` - if you want to build from source. adds around 10 seconds of build time.
+It will also build from source if pkg-config fails (then `static-link` also applies).
 2. `static-link` - if you want to link statically.
 On linux, this requires `src-build` too, so prefer dynamic linking during development for faster compile times.

 ### Features